History of KFC: Spin-off as Tricon (later Yum! Brands)

 In August 1997, PepsiCo spun off its poorly performing restaurants division as a public company valued at US$4.5 billion (around US$6.5 billion in 2013).
 Although KFC had been doing well, Pizza Hut and Taco Bell had been under-performing.
 One PepsiCo executive admitted, "restaurants weren't our schtick".
 The new company, named Tricon Global Restaurants, had 30,000 outlets and annual sales of US$10 billion (around US$14 billion in 2013) at the time, making it second only to McDonald's in global sales.

-Since the turn of the 3rd millennium, fast food has been criticised for its animal welfare record, its links to obesity and its environmental impact.
+Since the turn of the 3rd millennium, fast food has been criticized for its animal welfare record, its links to obesity and its environmental impact.
 Eric Schlosser's book Fast Food Nation (2002) and Morgan Spurlock's film Super Size Me (2004) reflected these concerns.
 Since 2003, People for the Ethical Treatment of Animals (PETA) has protested KFC's choice of poultry suppliers worldwide with the Kentucky Fried Cruelty campaign.
 PETA have held thousands of demonstrations, sometimes in the home towns of KFC executives, and CEO David Novak was soaked in fake blood by a protester.
 KFC President Gregg Dedrick said PETA mischaracterized KFC as a poultry producer rather than a purchaser of chickens.
 In 2008, Yum! stated: "[As] a major purchaser of food products, [Yum!] has the opportunity and responsibility to influence the way animals supplied to us are treated.
 We take that responsibility very seriously, and we are monitoring our suppliers on an ongoing basis."

 The Double Down sandwich was launched in 2010.

 Tricon was renamed Yum!
 Brands in May 2002.
 In that year, the chain had to contend with Burger King's launch of the Chicken Whopper, as well as fried chicken offerings from the Domino's and Papa John's pizza chains.
 Within three months, the Chicken Whopper became Burger King's most successful launch of all time, with sales of 50 million.
 In September 2002, KFC sales were down 10 percent against the previous year.
 From 2002 to 2005, KFC experienced three years of weak sales, when underinvestment in product development left the brand looking "tired and poorly positioned", according to Restaurant Research, an independent consultancy.
 A roast chicken product line introduced in 2004 proved unsuccessful, and the worldwide avian flu scare of 2005 temporarily decreased sales by as much as 40 percent.
 KFC responded in March 2005 by adding a cheap, small chicken burger to the menu called the "Snacker".
 It proved to be one of the chain's most successful product launches to date, with over 100 million in sales.
 In international markets, KFC introduced the "Boxmaster", a meal-sized wrap in a box.
 KFC also began a makeover of the US brand image, bringing back the full "Kentucky Fried Chicken" name at some outlets and returning portraits of Colonel Sanders to prominence.